Traditional Wooden Snowshoes: Shapes, Designs, and Names

 The width of this type makes for a less-than-natural stride.
 Additionally, this type evolved in Subarctic areas for large amounts of snow.
 Thus, this snowshoe’s large surface area provides excellent flotation (less sinking) in deep powder and drifts.

 This article was originally published on November 25, 2012.
-The most recent update to this article was on December 22, 2022.
+The most recent update to this article, including quotations from a traditional snowshoe manufacturer, was added on October 29, 2023.

 Read Next: A Historical Perspective of Snowshoes